MintyOrb/writing/the_moral_case_for_STEM.md

 > "We've arranged a global civilization in which most crucial elements profoundly depend on science and technology.
 We have also arranged things so that almost no one understands science and technology.
 This is a prescription for disaster.
 We might get away with it for a while, but sooner or later this combustible mixture of ignorance and power is going to blow up in our faces."

-> -- Carl Sagan, The Demon-Haunted World: Science as a Candle in the Dark
+> - Carl Sagan, *The Demon-Haunted World: Science as a Candle in the Dark*

 ![](https://cdn-images-1.medium.com/max/1760/1*cM_ktfVHDQlJPmD5NYHsEw.png)